Hung4865/Lora-Gateway-sx1268/README.md

 RF_Setting - Help config our LoRa module  (you could config the moudule using code in rasbian OS, but I'm having trouble doing it.
 In addition, there is a line in my code that prevent the code from overwriting the RF_setting config)

+If putty or VNC disconnected, just pull the plug and put it in again.

 Watch this video for the step by step setup: https://www.youtube.com/watch?v=F5OYpPUJiOw&t=239s

 ---